-Because of this we recommend if Publisher’s do have any concerns about having their seller information visible that Publishers list the ‘Display Name’ as the name of their website e.g www.Ezoic.com rather than choosing to “Hide My Seller Info”.
+Because of this, we recommend if Publishers do have any concerns about having their seller information visible, that they list the ‘Display Name' as the name of their website e.g www.Ezoic.com rather than choosing to “Hide My Seller Info”.

 The domain name of your website is freely available information and by providing this information through the sellers.json file it provides the transparency that the sellers.json is looking to achieve.